This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Do not drink alcohol.
 Alcohol can trigger a migraine.
 It can also keep medicines used to treat your migraines from working.

-- Get regular exercise.
-Exercise may help prevent migraines.
-Talk to your healthcare provider about the best exercise plan for you.
-Try to get at least 30 minutes of exercise on most days.
+- Be physically active.
+Physical activity, such as exercise, may help prevent migraines.
+Talk to your healthcare provider about the best activity plan for you.
+Try to get at least 30 minutes of physical activity on most days.

 - Manage stress.
 Stress may trigger a migraine.
 Learn new ways to relax, such as deep breathing.